marc-treu/python-http-server/README.md

 # Codecreafter Python HTTP Server

 A lightweight HTTP server implementation in Python using sockets and threading.
-This project demonstrates handling basic HTTP requests and responses from scratch, without relying on frameworks like Flask or Django.
+This project demonstrates handling basic HTTP requests and responses from scratch.

 ## Features